updated

 Description

-1st project: - we train local farmers in sustainable agriculture.
-This project is all about experimenting and learning about new techniques in the areas of healthy soils, water management, danger of use of pesticides, how to use natural fertilizers etc. Education and experimentation on this topic is crucial for the people in the village to create food security and promote environmental conservation.
+Green Fingers: We train local farmers in sustainable agriculture, focusing on experimenting and learning about new techniques in areas like healthy soils, water management, natural fertilisers, and how to use natural pesticides.
+Education and experimentation on this topic are important for the community to create food security and promote environmental conservation.

-We work and live at our headquarters.
-So when we are not working in the villages, the HQ is where we spend our time.
-We have an office space here and it is our general working place.
-Besides that we have a small but busy campsite for international travelers with tents and overlanding vehicles.
-We have a nice little paradise with vegetable gardens, braai areas, fruit gardens and a lot of creative projects which are always ongoing!
-There is really always something to do and something happening at our HQ!
+We work and live at our Headquarters (HQ).
+When we are not working in the community, the HQ is where we spend our time.
+We have an office space and it is our general working place.
+Besides that, we have a guesthouse, restaurant and small but busy campsite for international travellers.

 • Types of help and learning opportunities